 - Hope Spot: During an attack on a protest, Jimmie Lee Jackson manages to take his mother and grandfather to a cafe where they blend in as customers.
 Then the police storm in...

 - Infant Immortality: Averted in the first five minutes when a bomb goes off in a church, killing four little girls.

 - Loophole Abuse: At the beginning of the film, a black woman goes to her city hall to register to vote.
-The clerk begins asking frivolous questions, such as naming all the counties in Alabama in alphabetical order, to deny her form.
+The clerk begins asking frivolous questions, such as naming all the judges in Alabama, to deny her application.